pupil-labs/pupil-docs/src/invisible/explainers/enrichments/reference-image-mapper.md

 **Want to know more?**

-Under the hood, the Reference Image Mapper uses a method called SLAM, which builds a model of the environment.
+Under the hood, the Reference Image Mapper uses a method called Structure from Motion (SfM) to build a model of the environment.
 You can see this by enabling the ‘point cloud’ in your Cloud Project.
 :::

 <style>